JrrrZ/Game230_Assignment1/README.md

 # Game230_Assignment1

-Firstly, I want to say sorry that I didn't use the templete on canvas but the script we finished in the classroom directly.
+Firstly, I want to say sorry that I didn't use the template on canvas but the script we finished in the classroom directly.